-Blogging is considered to be a hobby when it is non-commercial in nature, i.e. it does not generate a profit or financial benefits.
-Income from hobbies will not be taxable, but you'll also not be entitled for deductions for costs attributable to such activity.
-However, you should still declare any income in your tax return.
+Blogging is considered to be a hobby when it’s non-commercial, i.e. it does not generate a profit or financial benefits.
+Income from hobbies will not be taxable, and you’re not entitled to deductions for costs attributable to such activity.
+However, you must still declare any income in your tax return.
 See the definition of hobby/commercial activity, or contact your local tax office for more information.

 Blogging as a commercial activity